Elections with Few Voters: Candidate Control Can Be Easy: Discussion of Our Results and Proof Techniques

-\item[\cvctech.]
-This is a technique used for establishing para-$\np$-hard\-ness results for non-combinatorial constructive candidate controls.
-The crucial idea of the technique is that the edges in a cubic graph can be partitioned into four disjoint matchings, which allows one to encode all the information regarding the graph in a constant number of votes, in a way that ensures that the actions of adding/deleting candidates correspond to covering edges.
-A sample proof is given in Theorem~\ref{thm:bordamaxcopelandnph}.
+This is a technique used for establishing $\paranp$-hard\-ness results for non-combinatorial constructive candidate control problems.
+The main idea is to give a reduction from the \probCVC (CVC) problem.
+This problem is a variant of the standard \probVC problem where the input graph is guaranteed to be cubic (that is, each vertex is incident to exactly three edges).
+The crucial observation used in this technique is that the edges of a cubic graph can be partitioned into four disjoint matchings.
+This fact allows us to encode all information regarding the graph in a constant number of votes, in a way that ensures that the actions of adding/deleting candidates correspond to covering edges.
+Formal proofs using this technique are given in~\autoref{section_formal_proofs_cvc}.